Thermoregulation: Endothermy vs. ectothermy

 Thermoregulation in organisms runs along a spectrum from endothermy to ectothermy.
 Endotherms create most of their heat via metabolic processes and are colloquially referred to as warm-blooded.
 When the surrounding temperatures are cold, endotherms increase metabolic heat production to keep their body temperature constant, thus making the internal body temperature of an endotherm more or less independent of the temperature of the environment.
 Endotherms possess a larger number of mitochondria per cell than ectotherms, enabling them to generate more heat by increasing the rate at which they metabolize fats and sugars.
-Ectotherms use external sources of temperature to regulate their body temperatures.
-They are colloquially referred to as cold-blooded despite the fact that body temperatures often stay within the same temperature ranges as warm-blooded animals.
+Ectotherms use external sources of temperature to regulate their body temperature.
+They are colloquially referred to as cold-blooded despite the fact that their body temperatures often stay within the same temperature ranges as warm-blooded animals.
 Ectotherms are the opposite of endotherms when it comes to regulating internal temperatures.
 In ectotherms, the internal physiological sources of heat are of negligible importance; the biggest factor that enables them to maintain adequate body temperatures is due to environmental influences.
-Living in areas that maintain a constant temperature throughout the year, like the tropics or the ocean, has enabled ectotherms to develop behavioral mechanisms that respond to external temperatures, such as sun-bathing to increase body temperature, or seeking the cover of shade to lower body temperature.
+Living in areas that maintain a constant temperature throughout the year, like the tropics or the ocean, has enabled ectotherms to develop behavioral mechanisms that respond to external temperatures, such as sunbathing to increase body temperature or seeking the cover of shade to lower body temperature.